Molecular-weight size marker: DNA-based markers (1960s)

 Although allozymes can detect variations in DNA, it is by an indirect method and not very accurate.
 DNA-based markers were developed in the 1960s.
 These markers are much more effective at distinguishing between DNA variants.
 Today these are the most commonly used markers.
 DNA-based markers work by surveying nucleotides, which can serve a variety of functions, such as detecting differences in nucleotides or even quantifying the number of mutations.

 PCR-based markers (1980s)

 The success of DNA based markers lead to the development of PCR.
 PCR (polymerase chain reaction) is a DNA amplification technique that can be applied to various types of fragments.
 Prior to this development, to amplify DNA, it had to be cloned or isolated.
 Shortly after the discovery of PCR came the idea of using PCR-based markers for gel electrophoresis.
-These type of markers are based on PCR primers and are categorized as DNA sequence polymorphism.
+These types of markers are based on PCR primers and are categorized as DNA sequence polymorphism.